 After a dreamless sleep and gorgeously hot and foaming bath the following morning (with The Stafford’s rubber duck) it was time for a breakfast back at The Game Bird restaurant.
 Service was prompt, the coffee was excellent and the Eggs Florentine and Eggs Royale were perfectly sized and perfectly cooked.

-We were then given a tour of the hotel and, as I recommended in my last review, everyone should ask for one if they’re staying at The Stafford as there are so many interesting nooks and crannies which you would miss otherwise.
+We were then given a tour of the hotel and, as I recommended in my last review of the Stafford London, everyone should ask for one if they’re staying at The Stafford as there are so many interesting nooks and crannies which you would miss otherwise.
 A definite highlight is the cellars which not only house hundreds of bottles of fine wine, but where American and Canadian troops were stationed during World War II.
 At the far end of the cellar there is a collection of war-time equipment and newspapers which were left behind and evoke a different time altogether.

 There are rumours that there is a secret tunnel from these cellars to the Royal Palace of St James’s which is just down the road, and the cellars themselves can be hired out for wine-tastings and private parties.

 Our tour continued with a look at some of the other rooms, in particular the Penthouse suite which has an outside terrace, large lounge and office space – increasingly essential these days.

 Opposite the Mews Suites is the Carriage House, a collection of rooms and suites in a historic 380-year old building, which was once the former stables of British nobleman and politician Lord Francis Godolphin, and at the end, the three-story Gate House which is effectively a whole house in the heart of St James’s.